If you’re trying to become pregnant, tracking your ovulation can be extremely helpful.

 The average cycle time is 21-35 days.
 While 28 days may be the standard time, some women have shorter or longer cycles.
 Since we tend to ovulate two weeks before our next period starts, you can center your conceiving plans around those dates.

-Irregular cycle dates indicate irregular ovulation (link for irregular ovulation).
-It is best to consult a doctor in such cases.
+Irregular cycle dates indicate irregular ovulation.
+It is best to consult a doctor in such situations.

 This is a manual cycle counting method that has been used for ages.
 You need to record the previous six to twelve cycles by noting down the start and end days.

 Find the shortest cycle.
-Remove at least 18 days before the next cycle starts.
+Subtract at least 18 days from the cycle duration.
 For example, if your shortest cycle was 32 days, you will get 32-18= 14.
+This is your most fertile day.
 You need to mark the 14th day of every upcoming cycle.
-Your ovulation might occur after a few days.
+Your ovulation might occur on that day or after a few days.